Nintendo Classics: Game Boy and Game Boy Color

-Announced in a Nintendo Direct on February 8, 2023, Game Boy and Game Boy Color games were added to the service worldwide with 10 games the same day.
+Announced in a Nintendo Direct on February 8, 2023, Game Boy (GB) and Game Boy Color (GBC) games were added to the service worldwide with 10 games the same day.
 The Game Boy emulator includes multiple display settings that recreate the visual appearance and color palettes of the original Game Boy, Game Boy Pocket, or Game Boy Color.
 Super Game Boy features are not emulated.
-As of 23 May 2025, there are 41 (Note: 39 games in North America and PAL regions, 2 of which are exclusive to these regions; 39 games in Japan, 2 of which are exclusive to this region.) games available, including the following:
+As of 8 July 2026, there are 48 (Note: 46 games in North America and PAL regions, 2 of which are exclusive to these regions; 46 games in Japan, 2 of which are exclusive to this region.) games available, including the following: